tomjrwilliams/xfactors/README.md

 Everything in xf - models, params, results - is a tuple (or ndarray), which means:

-- everythings plays nicely with JAX's auto grad functionality, out of the box.
+- everything plays nicely with JAX's auto grad functionality, out of the box.

 - xf models can be manipulated just like any other data structure.